 Rum does play a big role in flavoring this cake, so if you are not a big fan of using alcohol for baking then you can replace the rum with water and buy some rum extract to create your own rum flavor.
 I would suggest using 1½ teaspoons with each ½ cup of water.

-Also, if you are allergic or just not a huge fan of pecans, those can always be omitted and maybe even replaced with chocolate chips!
+Also, if you are allergic or just not a huge fan of pecans, you can use other nuts such as almonds or walnuts.
+Or they can always be omitted and maybe even replaced with chocolate chips!

 What is the best rum for rum cake?